Entropic equality for worst-case work at any protocol speed

+{\bf {\em Worst-case work from Crooks---}} It was shown in~\cite{YungerHalpernGDV14} that one can recover an expression for the worst-case work $w^0$ from Crooks' Theorem (Eq.~\ref{eq:Crooks}.
+Consider the equality of Crooks' Theorem (for values of $w$ such that $p_{\fwd}(w)>0$) and select the value for $w$ which maximizes the LHS (and thus the RHS)~\cite{YungerHalpernGDV14}:

+The RHS is monotonic in $w$, so maximizing the RHS over the support of $p_{\fwd}(w)$ leads to the maximum $w$-value $w^0$.
+Taking the logarithm and recalling the $D_\infty$ definition yields:

+Note that this derivation assumes Crook's theorem which does not in general hold for athermal initial states.

 {\bf {\em Equality for worst-case work---}} Consider an initial state $\rho_0$, and a protocol of thermalizations and Hamiltonian changes with initial and final Hamiltonians $H(\lambda_0)$ and $H(\lambda_f)$ respectively.
 This induces a work probability distribution $p(w)$ and an associated $w^0$.
-We shall derive an equality of the form $w^0=$ penalty - optimum.
+We shall derive an equality of the form $w^0\; =$ penalty - optimum.

-We consider initial states of form $\rho_0=\sum_i p_i \ket{i_0,\lambda_0}\bra{i_0,\lambda_0}$, i.e. diagonal in the energy eigenbasis though not necessarily thermal (energy coherence may still arise during the protocol).
+We consider initial states of form $\rho_0=\sum_i p_i \ket{i_0,\lambda_0}\bra{i_0,\lambda_0}$, i.e., diagonal in the energy eigenbasis though not necessarily thermal (energy coherence may still arise during the protocol).
 We take $p_i \neq 0$.
 This is because we wish to avoid divergences from dividing by $p_i$.
-(See~\cite{MurashitaFM14} for an alternative way of approaching this divergence problem).
+(See~\cite{MurashitaFM14} for an alternative approach to this divergence problem.)

 To apply Crooks' Theorem (Eq.~\ref{eq:Crooks}) here, even though the initial state is not assumed to be thermal, our approach is as follows.
-Note that if a state is not thermal, e.g.\ if one has a degenerate two-level system the thermal state is $\gamma=1/2 \ket{0}\bra{0}+1/2 \ket{1}\bra{1}$, but if one instead had $\rho_0=2/3 \ket{0}\bra{0}+1/3 \ket{1}\bra{1}$, then this scenario has the same worst case work as $\gamma$.
-This follows because the set of trajectories with non-zero probability is the same in both cases, as can be seen from Eq.\ref{eq:trajprob} which gives the probability of a trajectory.
-Given a $\rho_0$ we will then find a corresponding thermal state which has the same worst-case work and apply Crooks' Theorem to that.
+For example, if one has a degenerate two-level system, the thermal state is $\gamma=1/2 \ket{0}\bra{0}+1/2 \ket{1}\bra{1}$.
+If one instead had $\rho_0=2/3 \ket{0}\bra{0}+1/3 \ket{1}\bra{1}$, the worst-case work would be the same as for $\gamma$.
+This follows because the set of trajectories with nonzero probability is the same in both cases, as can be seen from Eq.~\ref{eq:trajprob} which gives the probability of a trajectory.
+Given a $\rho_0$, we will find a corresponding thermal state with the same worst-case work and apply Crooks' Theorem to that.